Combining Large Language Models and Symbolic Reasoning for Multi-Robot Temporal Planning through Explainable Knowledge Bases: Final Remarks and Conclusion

+A start (resp. end) snap action $\aStart{\alpha}$ (resp. $\aEnd{\alpha}$) can be seen as a classical planning action~\cite{fikes_strips_1971} (with no duration) capturing what should hold before (condition at start, resp. end) and happen immediately after the durative action starts (resp. ends).
+Each snap action schema has a set of preconditions $\pc{a}$ (we allow both positive and negative preconditions) and effects $\eff{a}$.
+Effects are specified by an \emph{add set} $a$ and a \emph{delete set} $\del{a}$ of atoms.
+A ground snap action $a$ is \emph{executable} in a state $S$ if all positive preconditions are in $S$ and all negative preconditions are not in $S$.
+Once executed, the state is updated as $S' = (S \setminus \del{a}) \cup a$.
+An $\aEnd{\alpha}$ has an implicit precondition that the respective $\aStart{\alpha}$ should have been executed before and an implicit effect that enables $\aStart{\alpha}$ to be applicable afterwards if needed.

+We will consistently use Greek letters (e.g., $\alpha$) with reference to durative actions and Latin letters (e.g., $a$) with reference to snap actions.

+A \emph{temporal plan}, represented here in time-triggered form, is a set $\pi = \{tta_1,\ldots,tta_n\}$ of time-triggered ground actions $tta_i = \langle t_i,\alpha_i,\delta_i\rangle$, where $t_i$ is the start time, $\alpha_i$ is a durative action, and $\delta_i$ is its duration. $\pi$ is \emph{valid} if there exists an assignment of start times and durations such that all start/overall/end conditions are satisfied, effects are applied at the correct time points, and the resulting state satisfies the goal $G$~\cite{benton_temporal_2012,cushing_when_2007,coles_managing_2009,coles_colin_2012}.

-State-space temporal planning is a specific approach to temporal planning.
-The intuition behind this approach is to combine \begin{enumerate*}[label=\roman*)] \item a classical forward state-space search to generate a candidate plan outline; and \item a temporal reasoner to check its temporal feasibility~\cite{DBLP:conf/ijcai/CushingKMW07,DBLP:journals/ai/ColesFHLS09,DBLP:journals/jair/ColesCFL12}. \end{enumerate*} By considering the durative actions $\alpha\in DA$ as the start and end snap actions, one can generate an abstract classical problem, which is then solved using any state-space search.
-The search extracts a classical plan and then checks if the associated temporal network is consistent; then a time-triggered plan can be computed, and the search stops once a solution has been found.
-Otherwise, the search continues by computing another classical plan until either the search proves that the problem has no solution or the search bumps into a temporally consistent plan.
+An effective approach to find a temporal plan, is state-space temporal planning search.
+The intuition behind this approach is to combine \begin{enumerate*}[label=(\roman*)] \item a classical state-space search to generate a candidate classical plan in terms of the snap action; and \item a temporal reasoner to check its temporal feasibility~\cite{cushing_when_2007,coles_managing_2009,coles_colin_2012}. \end{enumerate*} By considering the durative actions $\alpha\in DA$ as the start and end snap actions, one can generate an abstract classical planning problem \cite{fikes_strips_1971}\footnote{Classical (STRIPS) task planning can be seen as the special case where all actions are \emph{snap actions} (null duration).
+Formally, a \emph{(STRIPS) classical planning problem} is a tuple $CP = (F, A, I, G)$ with the same $F$, $I$, and $G$ as above and with $A$ a finite set of snap actions (or action schemata).
+A \emph{classical plan} $\pi = (a_1, \dots, a_n)$ is a sequence of (ground) actions.
+It is said to be \emph{valid} if and only if it is executable from the initial state and results in a final state that satisfies the goal $G$~\cite{ghallab_automated_2004}.}, which is then solved using any state-space search.
+The search extracts a classical plan solution to the planning problem and then checks if the associated temporal network is consistent (each snap action in the classical plan consists of a time point; duration constraints are imposed among $\aEnd{\alpha}$ and $\aStart{\alpha}$ time points, together with precedence constraints).
+If the temporal network is consistent, then a time-triggered plan has been found, and the search stops.
+Otherwise, the search continues by computing another classical plan until a temporally consistent plan is found or the problem is shown to have no solution.